irlgabriel/members_only/README.md

 #Added Post and Usel Model

-Need to figure out associations between the two models.
+(DONE)Need to figure out associations between the two models.

+(DONE)Need to fix Forms